timescale/docs/use-timescale/ha-replicas/high-availability.md

 ### Creating an HA replica

-1. [Log in to your Timescale Cloud account][cloud-login] and click the service you want to replicate.
+1. [Log in to your Timescale account][cloud-login] and click the service you want to replicate.
 1. Navigate to the `Operations` tab, and select `High availability`.
 1. Check the pricing of the replica, and click `Add a replica`.
 Confirm the